MehrnazSadeghieh/boolean-retrieval-system/README.md

 ## Overview

-The Boolean Retrieval System is a project designed for processing and retrieving information from Persian books and English movie summaries.
+The Boolean Retrieval System is a project designed for processing and retrieving information from Persian books and English movie summaries by queries.
 The project is divided into three main parts:

 1. **Text Preprocessing:**
    - Tokenization